Colorado woman comes to Cleveland for novel glioblastoma trial combining immunotherapy with laser-guided surgery

 “I’m Honored To Be There”

-At UH, Fran will undergo laser interstitial thermotherapy (LITT), where Dr. Sloan will use intra-operative MRI to guide him.
+At UH, Fran will undergo laser interstitial thermotherapy (LITT), where the team will use intra-operative MRI to guide him.
 Through a tiny hole in the skin and the skull, the 3Tesla (3T) intraoperative MRI works as the surgeon’s eyes, heating the tumor and using MRI thermometry to assess the tumor and kill cancer cells in real time.

 Patients in this clinical trial previously had the LITT procedure first, followed two to five weeks later by an infusion of pembrolizumab (Keytruda), a novel immunotherapy checkpoint inhibitor.
 Fran is the first patient to receive the immunotherapy infusion first, followed by LITT a few weeks later and another infusion of the drug.

 “We’re so pleased to be here,” says Fran, who learned about UH’s brain cancer program through a Facebook group of glioblastoma survivors.
 “The care, the consideration is unbelievable – the attention to every detail.